"Oct. 17, 2012 -- Some antidepressants are linked to a slight increased risk of bleeding stroke, according to a new analysis.

 In managing overdosage, consider the possibility of multiple-drug involvement.
 The physician should consider contacting a poison control center for additional information on the treatment of any overdose.
 Telephone numbers for certified poison control centers are listed in the Physicians' Desk Reference (PDR).

-Do not start PAXIL CR in a patient who is being treated with a reversible MAOI such as linezolid or methylene blue because of an increased risk of serotonin syndrome or neuroleptic malignant syndrome (NMS)-like reactions (see WARNINGS).
+Starting PAXIL CR in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue is also contraindicated because of an increased risk of serotonin syndrome (see WARNINGS and DOSAGE AND ADMINISTRATION).

 Concomitant use in patients taking pimozide is contraindicated (see PRECAUTIONS).